If PHP and Composer are installed, you can install the Laravel installer globally via Composer:

 After installing PHP, Composer, and the Laravel installer, you can create a new Laravel application.
 The installer will prompt you to select your preferred testing framework, database, and starter kit:

-Composer script to start the Laravel local development server, queue workers, and Vite dev server:
+Once the application is created, use the dev Composer script to start the Laravel local development server, queue workers, and Vite dev server:

-configuration file to connect to your database.
-For example, if using MySQL, update the DB_* variables in .env
+After the server starts, your app can be accessed in the browser at http://localhost:8000.
+Next, update the .env configuration file to connect to your database.
+For example, if using MySQL, update the DB_* variables in .env like so:

 Install via Composer: